FadhlanHawali/FadhlanHawali/README.md

 ### Hi there 👋

 Hi!
 I'm Fadhlan, a bachelor student of Information Technology, Faculty of Engineering, Universitas Gadjah Mada, Indonesia.
 My major is in software development, especially in Android development and Back End development using Go.
-Yo can check out my latest work in [here](https://fadhlanhawali.github.io) !
+You can check out my latest work in [here](https://fadhlanhawali.github.io) !